 The disease causes kidneys to decline in function over time and frequently results in hearing loss and/or eye abnormalities.
-It’s estimated to affect 1 in every 5,000-10,000 people, which means that approximately 30,000-60,000 people in the United States are living with Alport syndrome.
+Prevalence is estimated to be less than 200,000 people in the U.S. making Alport syndrome a rare disease.
+No reliable prevalence studies are available

 The current goal of all treatment is to help slow progression of Alport syndrome so that patients keep their “native” kidneys as long as possible.